Shai2u/dash_maps_kdtree_example/geo_dashbaords_near_things__part_1.md

 •	Examine the correlation between the lack of amenities and neighborhoods with similar characteristics.
 •	Open a new business in neighborhoods similar to those where business ventures have yielded successful revenues.
 •	Identify geographic/attribute patterns in areas that have experienced specific crimes or received specific 311 complaints.
 •	Looking for a place to move?
-Examine neighborhoods that meet similar criteria to your reference area.
+Examine neighborhoods that meet similar criteria to your reference area, and test if they are clustered or randomly distributed.

 Let’s return to the scientific side of what I did in this dashboard — challenging the first law of geography.
 To do this, I applied two very different techniques:
 1. Examining attribute similarity using a K-D Tree, an efficient geographical algorithm for measuring Euclidean distance.
 2. Applying K-Means clustering to the attributes of the features, a technique that groups features around a set number of cluster centers.

-I used the results of Israel’s elections and aggregated them into statistical areas.
+I used the results of Israel’s Knesset elections and aggregated them into statistical areas.
 The central question I sought to answer was: Are attribute similarity distances correlated with geographic distances?

-Now, I will dive into the scientific and statistical aspects of my work, and afterwards, I’ll explain the techniques I used to build this dashboard.

 **Scientific/Statistical Techniques Explained:**